Doctors Hospital

 helsedirektoratet siteimprove

 The solution for the Directorate of Health is the first of many Enonic-based solutions for the health sector in Norway.
-Seeds have also launched new websites for the Norwegian Health Economics Administration and the Norwegian Directorate of eHealth, with solutions for the Norwegian Radiation Protection Authority and the Norwegian Electronic Health Library under way.
+99x has also launched new websites for the Norwegian Health Economics Administration and the Norwegian Directorate of eHealth, with solutions for the Norwegian Radiation Protection Authority and the Norwegian Electronic Health Library under way.

 Male physician sitting with a patient in doctor's office.